CFO Outside Directorships: Simply a Distraction or an Opportunity for Development?

-The demand for chief financial officer (CFO) service on corporate boards has grown substantially in recent years, leading to questions about how these outside appointments might affect a CFO’s ability to fulfill her responsibilities at her home firm.
-Using financial statement misstatements and material weaknesses in internal control to proxy for financial reporting quality (FRQ), we examine whether CFO outside directorships affect FRQ at their home firms.
-Outside directorships could decrease FRQ because they place demands on a CFO’s limited time or could increase FRQ by exposing the CFO to different accounting practices and strategies.
-Contrary to concerns about CFOs being distracted from their primary duties, our results suggest that CFO outside board service is not detrimental to FRQ at the home firm, even in situations where outside board service demands a substantial amount of board member attention.
-Instead, we find that CFO outside board service is beneficial, on average, in that it leads to higher home firm FRQ.
-In additional analyses, we find that this on average benefit is related to learning opportunites which occur when CFOs join the outside firm’s audit committee, when CFOs lack accounting expertise, and when the quality of financial reporting at the outside firm is high.
-Our results should be of interest to regulators, investors, auditors, management, and board members considering the implications of CFO outside board service.
+The demand for chief financial officer (CFO) service on corporate boards has grown substantially in recent years, leading to questions about how these outside board appointments might affect a CFO’s ability to fulfill her responsibilities at her home firm.
+Contrary to concerns about CFOs being distracted from their primary duties, we find that with few exceptions, CFO outside board service is beneficial, on average, in that it leads to higher home firm financial reporting quality (FRQ) and a higher likelihood of managment guidance.
+In additional analyses, we find that this on average benefit is related to learning opportunities specifically linked to FRQ and management guidance, and that the only detected deterioration in financial reporting practices is an increase in non-core accounting misstatements when outside board service time commitments are higher.
+Our results should be of interest to investors, auditors, and board members considering the implications of CFO outside board service.

 JEL Classification: G34, M41